akselov/digital-twin-opcua/README.md

 7. Extraction of physical robot properties through XML
 8. Controlling physical robots from VC 4.0 using KVP

-It was done a fixed case to illustrate some of the functionalities of the DTw: <br /> https://youtu.be/xlQhQPmJwlA
+It was done a fixed case with camera tracking to illustrate some of the functionalities of the DTw: <br /> https://youtu.be/xlQhQPmJwlA

 ## Needs improvement